biaProjects/java-course-udemy/README.md

 ### Repository Structure

 - `1 - Programming Logic`
   This file contains the first part of the course.
-Here there are some notes, exercises and examples of basic Programming logic and algorthm in Java.
+Here there are some notes, exercises and examples of basic Programming logic and algorithm in Java.
   It's divided by: a (sections 4 and 5 of the course), b (section 6), c (section 7) and d (extra exercise).
     - a1 - Outputs
       The different types of print.